allanNAIT/allanNAIT.github.io/cpsc1012/04-looping/index.md

 while(test);
 ```

 A post-test loop (sometimes called a do-until loop) has the test after the process.
 This means that the process executes 1 or more times.

+## Deciding Which Loop to Use
+**CONCEPT**: Although most repetitive algorithms can be written with any of the three types of loops, each works best in different situation.

 ## <a ID="topics">Coding Topics</a>